-A child of the Midwest, Cook moved South for college, receiving a BS in biology and a BFA in drawing and painting from Mississippi University for Women.
-After graduating with a MFA from the California College of the Arts (drawing, with a specialization in scientific illustration), she became the staff Artist/Photographer for the Morrison Planetarium, California Academy of Sciences, and her space career was launched.
+After growing up in Illinois, Cook attended Mississippi University for Women, receiving a BS in biology and a BFA in drawing and painting.
+After graduating with an MFA from the California College of the Arts (drawing, with a specialization in scientific illustration), she became the staff Artist/Photographer for the Morrison Planetarium, California Academy of Sciences, a position she held for sixteen years.

-Via freelance work and subsequent self-employment Cook worked with researchers and science educators at the forefront of scientific discoveries.
-Among them is Dr. Geoff Marcy, an astrophysicist who, with his collaborators, has discovered over 250 extrasolar planets to date.
-This has resulted in worldwide publication of Cook’s space images in books, periodicals, documentaries, press releases, and web sites published/produced by Astronomy, BBC Television, CNN, The Discovery Channel, Japan Public Television, NASA, Newsweek, the San Francisco Chronicle, Scientific American, Time, UCLA, and US News & World Report (a partial list).
+Via freelance work and subsequent self-employment Cook worked with researchers at the forefront of scientific discoveries; most notably, discoverers of planets outside our solar system.
+This resulted in worldwide publication of Cook’s astronomical images in books, periodicals, documentaries, and press releases by Astronomy, BBC Television, CNN, The Discovery Channel, Japan Public Television, NASA, Newsweek, Scientific American, Time, and US News & World Report (a partial list).
 Cook also has been featured on ABC7 News (KGO) and in USA Today.

 In 2010 Cook shifted direction toward painting, her first love.
 She now focuses on the urban environment of the San Francisco Bay Area, from historical landmarks to more common "everyday" scenes.
 She is a 2016 grant recipient of the Pollock-Krasner Foundation.